flame-engine/flame/doc/camera_and_viewport.md

 ## Camera

-Unlike the `Viewport`, the `Camera` is a more dynamic `Canvas` transformation that is normally dependent
+Unlike the `Viewport`, the `Camera` is a more dynamic `Canvas` transformation that is normally dependent on:
-on:

- * world coordinates that do not match screen coordinates 1:1
+ * World coordinates that do not match screen coordinates 1:1.
- * centering or following the player around the game world (if the world is bigger than the screen)
+ * Centering or following the player around the game world (if the world is bigger than the screen).
- * user controlled zooming in and out
+ * User controlled zooming in and out.

 There is only one Camera implementation but it allows for many different configurations.
 Again, you can use it standalone on your `Game` but it's already included and wired into `BaseGame`.